ridoNev1/malawa-connect/moc_fe.md

 - Else: base = currentUser.location_id
 - getMembers('nearest') filters members by base location.

+Online Semantics (Mock + Target)
+- Definition: Online = user has an active presence (checked-in) with a heartbeat within TTL; Offline otherwise.
+- Mock TTL: presenceTtlSeconds = 120 (see MockApi).
+- Current user: presence is maintained by the app (checkIn/heartbeat/checkOut).
+- Other members: isOnline is derived server-side from presence – in mock, computed per request from last_heartbeat_at; when online, their presence location_id overrides base location for display (e.g., chat header “Online di <lokasi>”).

 **Identifiers**

 - `id` (number): legacy PK from existing table.